ilpoppattuso/shapelang/README.md

     ```sh
     python main.py
     ```
-2. Write your ShapeLang code in the text area.
+2. Write your ShapeLang code in the text area;
-3. Click the "Esegui" button to execute the code.
+3. Click the Execute button to execute the code;
 4. View the console output and any generated plots in the respective areas.

 ## Example ShapeLang Code